How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: Model specification

 Summarizing, this specification results in the following Bayesian hierarchical MFM model:

 where $\bm{\mu} = (\mu_k)_{k = 1,\ldots,K}$ and $\bm{\sigma}^2 = (\sigma_k^2)_{k = 1,\ldots,K}$.

 Additionally, hyperpriors might be specified.
 For example, \citet{Richardson+Green:1997} suggest to specify a hyperprior on $C_0$ and \citet{Malsiner-Walli+Fruehwirth-Schnatter+Gruen:2016} add an additional layer for the prior on the component means which corresponds to a shrinkage prior allowing for variable selection.
-However, in the following we do not consider adding further hyperpriors in order to better assess the influence of different specifications for these priors and their parameters on the clustering results.
-Thus in this paper we focus on the specification of the following priors and parameters: \begin{itemize} \item the prior $p(K)$ of the number of components $K$, \item the value $\gamma_K$ used for the Dirichlet prior, \item the prior parameters $b_0$ and $B_0$ for the component means, \item the prior parameters $c_0$ and $C_0$ for the component variances. \end{itemize}
+In the following we do not consider adding hyperpriors in order to be able to assess the influence of different specifications of these priors and their parameters on the clustering results.
+In this paper we focus on the specification of the following priors and parameters: \begin{itemize} \item the prior $p(K)$ of the number of components $K$, \item the value $\gamma_K$ used for the Dirichlet prior, \item the prior parameters $b_0$ and $B_0$ for the component means, \item the prior parameters $c_0$ and $C_0$ for the component variances. \end{itemize}